gregg-miskelly/MIEngine-wiki/Quick-tutorial-on-debugging-the-MIEngine.md

-This wiki page will give a quick overview to how you can get started digging into the source code of the MIEngine.
+This wiki page will give a quick overview on how you can get started digging into the source code of the MIEngine.
 In this tutorial, we are going to debug an Android native C++ project, as support for these are already built into Visual Studio.
 If you are interested in modifying the MIEngine to target some other platform, this tutorial is still probably useful to you so that you can see how to quickly test your code for the Android scenario.

 ### Setup steps:

-1. Install Visual Studio on a real computer.
+1. Install Visual Studio on a real computer (not a VM).
 Running it under parallels on a Mac should work also.
 Running it inside of a Hyper-V VM will not.

 2. Make sure that Android C++ support is enabled in Visual Studio 2015 setup.
 If you didn't do this or you aren't sure --
     * Open Window's Control Panel